official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 24

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 13. On 6 August, the Security Council adopted resolution 661 (1990), reaffirming
 resolution 660 and expressing deep concern that it had not been implemented, despite Kuwait’s expression of readiness to comply.
 Acting under Chapter VII of the UN Charter